Livis Freeman graduated from UNC in 1999 with a degree in psychology.

 He serves on the school’s Access, Belonging, Inclusion, Diversity and Equity Committee (ABIDE) and was asked to serve as chair during the 2020-2021 school year.
 As part of the committee, he created and leads two subcommittees – “Events Planning” and a “Student Diversity Board.”

 He was selected to be a Teaching Fellow for the Institute of African American Research’s Initiative for Student Learning to Advance Truth and Equality (AAR-SLATE) and awarded a $15,000 grant for 2021-22.

 He has also served as Honor Thesis Advisor for three students and on committees for 13 other students, including nine master's students.

-In 2018, he received the Richard Cole Service Award, which recognizes one junior and one senior faculty member whom each strives to create a collaborative culture within the school.
+He received the Richard Cole Service Award in 2023 and 2018 for striving to create a collaborative culture within the school.

 He received the Edward Vick Award for Innovation in Teaching in 2023 which recognizes creativity and innovation in teaching that meaningfully enhances student learning experiences.